abpio/abp-commercial-docs/en/modules/cms-kit/cms-kit-newsletter-system.md

 ### MVC UI

 The newsletter subscription system provides a newsletter subscription widget to allow users to subscribe to a newsletter.
-You can simply place the widget to the like below.
+You can simply place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(